What is Social Security Disability?

-There are a lot of reasons why you could and should be entitled to disability benefits, and even more reasons why you should apply:
+There are a lot of reasons why you could and should be entitled to disability benefits:

 - You lost your job due to an inability to perform your work